reproio/rack-request-sampler/README.md

 ## Code of Conduct

-Everyone interacting in the Rack::Request::Sampler project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/woahidan/rack-request-sampler/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rack::RequestSampler project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/woahidan/rack-request-sampler/blob/master/CODE_OF_CONDUCT.md).